 Example 3: sales confidence

-Within sales enablement, there are a ton of OKRs you can put in place, including sales confidence.
+There are a ton of OKRs you can put in place to enhance your sales enablement efforts, such as sales confidence.

 - How confident do you feel when pitching our product?